Relationship between the Stock Market and Dollar/Rupee

 IT Stocks and Rupee:

 Many times share prices of IT companies and Rupee are negatively co-related.
-That means, when Rupee weakens, stock prices of these companies go up and vice-versa.
+That means, when the Rupee weakens, the stock prices of these companies go up and vice-versa.
 This is because export-oriented IT companies earn foreign exchange or make profits outside India with an export of goods and services.
 On weak Rupee or strengthening Dollar, the profit expectations of IT companies increase because of the translation of profits at higher exchange rates.
 This moves up the stock prices of IT companies.

 Click below to receive regular updates